aws4embeddedlinux/meta-aws-demos/README.md

 contributions are very welcome!

 ## Demonstration environments
+The DEMOs consist of a combination of a DEVICE, which represent a hardware and an IMAGE showcasing a use-case.

-## Demos
+## Device

 Select your desired target environment.
-(For more information on how this repository is structured see the next section.)
-These are listed below in alphabetical order for ease of selection; no preference should be inferred.
+These are listed below in alphabetical order for ease of selection, no preference should be inferred.

 - [`agl-renesas` / AGL + Renesas](meta-aws-demos/conf/devices/agl-renesas/README.md)
 - [`agl-rpi` / AGL + Raspberry Pi Foundation](meta-aws-demos/conf/devices/agl-rpi/README.md)